 |One OAC "Apostle" takes over from another OAC "Apostle"|

-Some OAC members like to boast that all of their offices are mentioned in the Bible and then poke fun at other churches that don’t have the office of “apostle”, “prophet” or “evangelist”.
+Some OAC members like to boast that all of their offices are mentioned in the Bible and then poke fun at other churches that don’t have the offices of “apostle”, “prophet” or “evangelist”.

 These OAC members believe their argument carries more weight when someone from another church can’t show the titles of their officers in the Bible.
 They conveniently ignore the fact that there’s no mention in the Bible of “underdeacon” either.
-The OAC also don’t have bishops and deacons which are specifically mentioned as offices in the Bible (1 Timothy 3:1-13, 2 Timothy 4:22, Titus 1:7-9, Titus 3:15)?
+The OAC also don’t have bishops and deacons which are specifically mentioned as offices in the Bible (1 Timothy 3:1-13, 2 Timothy 4:22, Titus 1:7-9, Titus 3:15).
 The offices of bishop and deacon did exist in the Catholic Apostolic Church which forms a part of the history of the OAC.
 There’s also no mention in the Bible that an “overseer” is the double office of a “pastor” and a “teacher”.
 As for the need for “priest”, Jesus did away with the Levitical priesthood forever when He became our eternal High Priest (Hebrews 7:1-28).
-His priesthood is unchangeable and it does not pass on others (Hebrews 7:24).
+Jesus’ priesthood after the order of Melchisedec is forever and non-transferable (Hebrews 7:24).

 According to Strong’s, the word “unchangeable” is translated from the Greek word aparabatos and is defined as:

 not passing away, that is, untransferable (perpetual): - unchangeable.

 Regarding the titles of the office bearers of “apostle”, “prophet” and “evangelist”, this is based on a literal interpretation of certain passages in the Bible.